Sen. Hillary Clinton was not the only candidate to announce a run for the presidency on Saturday.

 The senator is virulently against federally-funded stem-cell research.
 As recently as last week, he equated it with murder:

-"The House of Representatives fell well short of the votes they would need to override a presidential veto of legislation to increase taxpayer funded research that destroys human life."
+"The House of Representatives fell well short of the votes they would need to override a presidential veto of legislation to increase taxpayer funded research that destroys human life."and this:

 How ignorant.
 The man repeats the lie that these embryos are somehow being harvested for the procedure, as opposed to ackowledging the truth that the embryos that would be used are already available from fertility clinics.
 They are embryos that will be disposed of anyway, with no benefit to the millions with incurable and debilitating diseases.